 When a player thinks they have cards in their hand that are likely to beat everyone else's cards on their turn they ask to "stop the bus".
 All the other players have one more turn and must swap at least one more card from the middle.

 Everyone reveals their cards, and scoring takes place.
 The player with the least points loses a token.
 (If there is a draw for last place, no one loses a token).
 Then another round starts, rather than mixing the cards you simply keep playing with the remaining cards in the deck you haven't used already.

-Once a player loses all their tokens they are thrown of the bus, and the other players continue until only 1 player is left riding the bus.
+Once a player loses all their tokens, they are thrown off the bus, and the other players continue until only 1 player is left riding the bus.

 The scoring system from best hand to worst hand is: